Vision Zero won’t save you.

 Use 311 to make noise.
 Call your councilmember.
 Walk into your precinct and tell the NYPD about the danger zones near you.
 Make sure everyone understands you expect results!

 Need to know what NYC Community District or police precinct you live in?
 This interactive map brought to you by BetaNYC can tell you.

-Our work depends on BetaNYC, a nonprofit civic organization dedicated to improving lives in New York City through civic design, technology, and open access to data.
-The tools they develop and the skills they train people with are critically important to making the case for street safety across the five boroughs.
+Our work depends on BetaNYC, a nonprofit civic organization dedicated to improving lives in New York City through open access to public data.
+Their tools and training help make the case for street safety across the five boroughs.